 What I hear you ask has brought on this very serious blog post as it is not in keeping with what I have written so far.
-Well last night was one of those rare nights where we went to the pub.
-While there we heard 2 sets of people grumbling because those farmers had caused them problems while walking.
-The first had walked round the river walk at milking time when if needed we lay a temporary cattle grid across the private road opposite the permanent one to send the cows straight across the road.
-These particular people were assisted by one of or staff members who moved the temporary cattle grid so they could carry their dog through and over the permanent one.
+Well, last night was one of those rare nights when we went to the pub.
+While there we heard 2 sets of people grumbling because ‘those’ farmers had caused them problems while walking.
+The first had walked around the river walk at milking time when if needed we lay a temporary cattle grid across the private road opposite the permanent one to send the cows straight across the road.
+These particular people were assisted by one of our staff members who moved the temporary cattle grid so they could carry their dog through and over the permanent one.
 They were only here on a visit and after walking nearly 4 miles didn’t want to turn round to follow the proper footpath.
 That is fine we really don’t have a problem with people walking on tracks as long as they pick up their poo and don’t let their dogs bother the cows.
 We are quite simple people it is all about the cows.

 The second lot of people were complaining about the electric fencing.
 This gets me.
 The fencing is only inside field boundaries and there to stop cows escaping.
 You would think most people would get the private land and security thing but no apparently they had had a shock off the fence because they had touched it.
 Why?
 Under what scenario could there possibly be a reason for anyone other than someone who works on the farm to touch any fencing if they are sticking to the highway code.
 I’m afraid I will admit to having a chuckle when I heard her say that her husband had had such a shock that his phone had flown out of his hand into the field.
-Amongst all the stress of farming and myself being absolutely petrified of electric fencing I couldn’t help but picture the scene as he tried to retrieve the phone back under the fence.
+Amongst all the stress of farming and myself being absolutely petrified of electric fencing, I couldn’t help but picture the scene as he tried to retrieve the phone back under the fence.

 Rant over thanks for listening.